MrMohanM/MrMohanM/README.md

 ## 🚀 About Me

-I'm a **Computer Science Engineering student** with a strong interest in **software development** and **testing**.
+I'm a **Computer Science Engineering graduate** with a strong interest in **software development** and **testing**.
 I enjoy solving complex problems and building innovative solutions.
 My goal is to work in a dynamic organization where I can contribute to meaningful projects and grow as a professional.

 ---